Last Updated on January 23, 2023 by Maryam Siddiqui

 If we could summarize the recommendations into a single piece of advice, here follows:

 We would suggest checking in advance your particular circumstances.
-Also, check your goals and needs.
+Also, highly consider your goals and needs.
 Don’t just jump into an agreement before doing your homework.

 Remember, you will live abroad.
 Pay special attention to this task.

-If you want more tips just like this one, we recommend joining our Facebook expats group, where members can help you with your relocation to Portugal.
+If you want more tips just like these, we recommend joining our Facebook Group – All About Portugal For Expats, a community of 9,000+ Portugal enthusiasts waiting to help you with your relocation.